ECS-Web-Dev/Bingo_Game_v4/TEST_PLAN.md

 # Testing Plan

+**Code Review -> Pre-Deployment Tasks:**

+1. Switch Redis Client to Upstash HTTP Client:
+    - Vercel runs code in short-lived serverless functions.
+Persistent Redis connections can cause instability under load.
+The HTTP client is safer and simpler for serverless apps.

+    - What to do
+      - Replace the current Redis client with the Upstash HTTP-based Redis client.
+      - Remove manual connection handling (connect, isOpen, etc.).
+    - Definition of Done
+      - App can read/write Redis using the HTTP client
+      - Click tracking still works as before
+      - No Redis connection errors in logs

+2. Count a Click Only the First Time a Tile Is Checked
+    - Clicks are counted every toggle, not “first check only.”
+This would allow users to continue to log clicks after first initial win.
+Potentially, this would make the leaderboard not reflect what people actually did, just what they clicked multple times.
+    - Update this to only count the first time checked?
+    - Decrement if unchecked?

+3. Reduce Logging Noise (Log Once per Minute)
+    - The Admin route.js logs info on every request.
+Update to run at most once per minute.
+    - Check other console.logs that might cause potential noise during event.

+4. Add Redis Key Namespacing (Day + Environment)
+    - The current Redis key is 'prompt-clicks'.
+All clicks are stored under that one key.
+    - Update Redis keys to include:
+      - environment (test or prod)
+      - day1 or day2
+      - Ex: bingo:{env}:{day}:prompt-clicks
+        - bingo:test:day1:prompt-clicks
+        - bingo:test:day2:prompt-clicks
+        - bingo:prod:day1:prompt-clicks
+        - bingo:prod:day2:prompt-clicks
+    - Definition of Done:
+      - Test and production data are separated
+      - Day 1 and Day 2 data are stored independently
+      - Leaderboard still displays correctly

+##  Operational Readiness Checklist

-GOAL: Test the critical parts of the app:
+ **GOAL: Ensure critical parts of the app work day of convention**

+Test 1: Concurrency Test
+  - 200+ concurrent POSTs to /api/click
+  - All hitting the same prompt

+  - Pass condition:
+    - Redis count increases by exactly the number of requests
+    - No crashes
+    - No Redis errors

+  - Tools: k6 OR Artillery
+      - Run it once against:
+        - Vercel preview
+        - Vercel production

+Test 2: Day Switch Rehearsal
+- Steps:
+  - Deploy production
+  - Set event start to tomorrow
+  - Verify:
+    - Shows Day 1
+    - Rolls to Day 2 automatically
+  - Override via admin to Day 1
+  - Remove override

+- Pass condition:
+  - no caching issues
+  - correct day every time

+Test 3: User testing
+  - Tasks for testers (would work with just 2-3 people):
+    - Open on different mobile devices
+    - Tap same square repeatedly
+    - Refresh leaderboard

+## Feature List and Acceptance Criteria
 - UI: Readable on different screens, Interactions are working
 - Cross browser testing: making sure it works across different browsers
 - Nextjs/Redis: Performance speed, Caching
 - Redis: If days are changing
 - Source Code: Game logic is working, Wins are being logged
-- Acceptance criteria (see below)
+- Basic acceptance criteria (see below):

-Frameworks for automated testing (https://nextjs.org/docs/app/guides/testing):
-- Vitest + React Testing Library: unit tests
-  - Logic
-  - Redis
-- Playwright: automate browser tests (end-to-end testing)
-  - Cross-browser tests
-  - Raw HTTP assertions
-  - Vercel Preview

-## Feature List + Tests:
-Project schedule allows about 1-2 tests per feature:
   - Feature 1: Interactive Bingo Grid
-  - Playwright (E2E) — “Grid renders & toggles on mobile”
+    -  “Grid renders & toggles on mobile”
-    - Setup: page.setViewportSize({ width: 390, height: 844 })
-    - Steps: Visit /; assert getByTestId('grid') has 25 getByTestId('cell').
-    - Click first cell; expect it to have data-checked="true" and visible checkmark.
-    - Asserts: Count = 25; cell toggled; page has no horizontal scrollbar (CSS document.scrollingElement.scrollWidth === clientWidth).

-  - Vitest (unit) — “win detection logic”
-    - Target: detectWin(boardState) pure function.
-    - Steps: Feed a board with a completed diagonal; expect true.
-Feed near-miss; expect false.
-    - Add hooks: data-testid="grid", data-testid="cell", data-checked="true|false".

   - Feature 2: Bingo Win Popup
-  - Playwright (E2E) — “Win triggers accessible modal”
+    - “Win triggers accessible modal”
-    - Steps: Programmatically check 5-in-a-row (click 5 cells).
-    - Asserts: getByRole('dialog', { name: /bingo!/i }) visible; text contains both instruction lines.
-    - Esc closes it or click close button; focus returns to the last clicked cell (focus trap + return).

-  - Vitest (unit) — “detects all three directions”
-    - Steps: Call detectWin with a horizontal, a vertical, and a diagonal winning board.
-    - Asserts: All true.
-    - Hook: modal has role="dialog" and heading Bingo!
-You’ve won!.
+    -  “Correct win detection logic”

   - Feature 3: Winner Verification
-  - Vitest (integration, Redis mocked or real) — “first win persists + page feed updates”
+    -  “First win persists + page feed updates”
-    - Steps: Call logWin({ userId, board }); then getWinsToday() returns array with that entry.
-    - Asserts: Entry includes userId, board mask, timestamp.

-  - Vitest (unit with fake timers) — “resets at midnight”
+    - “Resets at midnight”
-    - Steps: vi.setSystemTime('2025-11-14T23:59:30Z'); logWin.
-Advance to 2025-11-15T00:01:00Z; getWinsToday() → empty.
-    - Note: Use date-scoped keys like wins:YYYY-MM-DD or TTL expiring at midnight.

   - Feature 4: Prompt Library
-  - Vitest (unit) — “schema valid + fallback works”
+    - “Schema valid + fallback works”
-    - Steps: Validate prompts.json with Zod schema {id,text,category?,active}; ensure no duplicate ids.
-    - Simulate DB 500 → loader falls back to /public/prompts.json.
-    - Asserts: Parse OK; duplicates throw; fallback returns list.

-  - Playwright (E2E) — “/prompts page renders and reflects edit”
+    - “/prompts page renders and reflects edit”
-    - Steps: Visit /prompts; count ≥ 1.
-Perform admin edit via UI or hit admin API (fixture); reload page.
-    - Asserts: Edited prompt text appears within 60s or on refresh.
-    - Hooks: list root data-testid="prompt-list", each item data-testid="prompt-item".

   - Feature 5: Prompt Leaderboard
-  - Vitest (integration, Redis) — “descending order”
+    - “Descending order”
-    - Steps: incrementPrompt('pA') once; incrementPrompt('pB') twice; fetch top.
-    - Asserts: pB first with count 2, then pA with 1.

-  - Playwright (E2E) — “Leaderboard renders & empty state”
+    - “Leaderboard renders & empty state”
-    - Steps: Visit /leaderboard with clean store.
-    - Asserts: Shows “No data yet”.
-    - (Optional second step: simulate a couple of increments via API; reload → entries show text + counts.)
-    - Hooks: table data-testid="leaderboard", row data-testid="leaderboard-row", empty state data-testid="empty-leaderboard".

   - Feature 6: Accessible Design
-  - Playwright + axe — “Zero critical a11y violations on home”
+    - “Zero critical a11y violations on home”
-    - Steps: Run @axe-core/playwright on /.
-    - Asserts: violations.length === 0 for critical/serious (or fail on any).

-  - Playwright (responsive keyboard nav) — “keyboard reachable & responsive”
+    - “keyboard reachable & responsive”
-    - Steps: Desktop viewport; Tab through grid: focus outline visible on cells; hitting Space toggles a cell.
-    - Switch to mobile viewport (e.g., 390×844); ensure prompts readable and no clipping (check element bounding boxes within viewport).